 - Has there been any minor or major repairs to the car and were they done by a licensed mechanic?

 - What is the overall condition of the car?

 - How fuel efficient is the car?

 - How many kilometres are on the odometer?

 - Are there service records available?

-These are all questions that will ensure you are getting a good price on a durable vehicle.
-If you are looking into trading in your car or buying a used car, we recommend finding out the value of the car on Canadian Black Book.
+These are all questions that will ensure you’re getting a good price on a durable vehicle.
+If you’re looking into trading in your car or buying a used car, check out the value of the car on Canadian Black Book.
 This site (along with additional research) will give you a good idea of the car's worth so you can negotiate the best deal possible from the dealer.

 Anyone looking to purchase a car should do their homework beforehand and not sign anything without taking the time to consider every aspect of the deal.